 The share of renter households in the U.S. has doubled in the past 50 years—a trend that is reshaping how housing is built and distributed across cities and communities.
 In recent years, Houston has seen considerable growth in renters in a few concentrated areas.

 The first project in Buffalo Bayou Park's eastward plan is its most urgent: Build more housing

 It’s really quite a lovely park, with features that check all the standard boxes: a playground, a gazebo with a big table, a soccer field, restrooms and water fountains, a paved trail that winds through the property, and lots of plain old green space.
 On a recent weekday afternoon, though, a visit to Tony Marron Park on Houston’s East End revealed a few glitches.

-The Kinder Institute for Urban Research shares findings from the third State of Housing in Harris County and Houston report.
+The 2022 State of Housing in Harris County and Houston

 The third annual State of Housing report looks at the pandemic's impact on the local housing market.
 The report also sets new housing baselines on mortgage loan data, homelessness and other housing indicators.